st0ne-dot-at/openshift-egress-mcast-router/README.md

 # openshift-egress-mcast-router
-The egress-mcast-router runs a service that forwards incomming unicast udp traffic to a specified destination mulicast address.
+The egress-mcast-router runs a service that forwards incomming unicast udp traffic (from pods) to a specified destination multicast address (outside the cluster).

 ##Template Parameters
 **MULTICAST_DESTINATION** ... multicast destination address (e.g. 239.255.200.68)